Skip to content

 What’s Changing and When?

+Following the success of this trial, we announced plans to switch half of the Pot Noodle range* to paper pots over the coming years.
 Once this has been completed, approximately 98 million Pot Noodle pots a year will be made with certified sustainably sourced paper** rather than plastic.

 The Impact

-Reduce the total life cycle carbon footprint of each pot by 14%, equating to an approximate total reduction of 3,700**** tonnes of carbon dioxide equivalents (tCO2-eq.) per year.
+We have calculated*** that the switch to paper pots, once complete, will save around 1,870 tonnes of virgin plastic whilst reducing the total life cycle carbon footprint of the product by 14% equating to an approximate total reduction of 3,700**** tonnes carbon dioxide equivalents (tCO2-eq.) per year.

 *The majority (80%) of Pot Noodle’s biggest flavours across their standard and king size ranges, Chicken, Beef and Curry, will be moving to paper pots.
-Around 80% of standard size Chicken, Beef and Curry Pot Noodle will move to paper in 2025.
-Followed by around 80% of King Size Chicken, Beef and Curry Pot Noodles switching to paper by the end of 2026

 **Unilever sources responsibly sourced paper from FSC and PEFC